-Emperor Tetra (Nematobrycon Palmeri) Fish Species Profile
+Emperor Tetra (Nematobrycon Palmeri) Species Profile & Care Guide

 The Emperor Tetra has a genuinely majestic appearance, and an affable personality to match.

 This species is peaceful, active and tranquil and rarely shows aggression, though the male will compete with other males.
 It can be kept with many different species but avoid putting it with more abundant species, or it may be seen as food.
 It will fare much better when in the company of its own kind though.

 The original Emperor Tetras are royal blue and purple and vibrant yellow, which shifts back and forth and shimmers.
 They also display a stripe that blends out into purple or blue that lightens near the fins and tail, which are yellow.

 The Emporer tetras come in 4 other varieties which include Rainbow, Blue, Black and Red.

 |Other Names||Rainbow Emperor Tetra, Blue Emperor Tetra, Red Emperor Tetra, Black Emperor Tetra|

 |Temperature||73 - 80 ℉ (22.8 - 26.7 ℃)|